redbrick/static-site/README.md

 Official website of DCU Redbrick Society.

-Copyright (C) 2017 Redbrick and the official Redbrick website contributors.
+Copyright (C) 2017 Redbrick and all contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by